hfarruda/doces/README.md

 - `min_opinion` - a float corresponding to the minimum opinion value agents can have;
 - `max_opinion` - a float corresponding to the maximum opinion value agents can have;
 - `delta` - a float corresponding to the increment (or decrement) applied to opinions in each iteration;
-- `verbose` - a boolean which allows the code to print details of each simulation;
+- `verbose` - a boolean that allows the code to print details of each simulation;
 - `rand_seed` - an integer (positive value) used as a seed for random number generation;

 The filter functions are predefined in the library in the variables